Poe Textile Mill: 21st Century

-In 2002, a fire burnt down a bit of the main building and in 2003, a large fire wiped out the rest of the main building, leaving the 2 smokestacks behind and causing $800,000 of clean-up costs.
+In 2002, a fire burnt down a bit of the main building, and it was believed to have been arson.
+It landed into the hands of Clifton Two Partners Corporation in February 2003.
+In November of that same year, a large fire wiped out the rest of the main building, leaving the 2 smokestacks behind and causing $800,000 of clean-up costs.
 The nearby area eventually turned into a small DIY skating park, and in 2016, there was a plan to buy the area to expand that skating park to 40,000 square feet but it didn't fall through.
 In 2019 there was a historical marker put up explaining a little history of Poe Mill.
 In 2021, Contour Company bought the Poe Mill site for 1 million dollars.
 They are planning to renovate all 11 acres of it into a more gentrificated town centre that has 428 residential units, 30,000 square feet of commercial space, and an extension to the Swamp Rabbit Trail.
-In 2022, a man was shot and killed on A Street (The street right next to the general store and mill.) on July 4th and 3 people were charged and arrested for the crime.
+In 2022, a man was shot and killed on nearby A Street on July 4th and 3 people were charged and arrested for the crime.